Our Spine Center is staffed with Doctors, Specialists, Surgeons, Technicians and the very best nurses in the world.

 Our spine doctors have passed rigorous board certification tests in their specialty.
 As such, many of them have also completed fellowships and as experts, they conduct complicated spinal surgical cases.
 We have also evaluated over 100,000 patients and completed over 16,000 successful surgeries.

 Our doctors stay current with the latest treatment options.
 Thus, they offer advanced surgical and non-surgical treatments to help patients relieve their pain and return to an active life.
 They also use procedures that include different minimally invasive options.

-At Southwest Scoliosis Institute, our doctors can relieve pain with different non-surgical spine treatments.
+At the Southwest Scoliosis and Spine Institute, our doctors can relieve pain with different non-surgical spine treatments.
 If the patient needs spine surgery, our spine surgeons have the required expertise to operate and achieve a very positive outcome.

-The spine doctors at Southwest Scoliosis Institute use advanced imaging for diagnosing spine problems.
+The spine doctors at the Southwest Scoliosis and Spine Institute use advanced imaging for diagnosing spine problems.
 As such, they use the latest equipment and technology, coupled with professional interpretation from recognized radiologists.